kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [X] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: Workload
+  - Feature gate name: Workload/GenericWorkload/NativeWorkload
   - Components depending on the feature gate:
     - kube-apiserver
     - kube-scheduler